lyonthezhang/337-proj3/README.md

 ### How to Run
 1. Download and unzip folder.
 2. Make sure you have set up a conda environment and it is running.
-3. Pick a url of recipe to transform from 'allrecipes.com' or you can use our default recipe:
+3. Pick a url of recipe to transform from 'allrecipes.com', or use the default setting.
+Note that only recipes WITHOUT the 'explore' tag in the upper left of the webpage will work.
 4. Run `python driver.py <url>` to get the information about the different kinds of transformations.
 5. Pick you transformation using command line!